 Rangers were delighted to make the last 16, the press reporting that “…in light of the long trip and the hurried arrangements, the Rangers may be set down as having performed brilliantly”

-And so ended a Tayport club’s second venture in the Scottish Junior Cup.
-Who would have thought that in 89 years’ time, a club from our town would grace the final and two years further on return to the town on an open top bus to parade the Cup, the first of three Cup successes in nine years?
+And so ended a second Tayport venture in the Scottish Junior Cup.
+Who would have thought that in 89 years’ time, a club from our town would grace the final and two years further on, return to the town on an open top bus to parade the Cup, the first of three Cup successes in nine years?

 The excitement of the previous season quickly evaporated when, in a record entry of 233 clubs, Tayport were eliminated at the 1st round stage, losing 3-0 to Lochee Harp.